-In addition to the IRES payment, an Italian company or branch has a duty to file an annual income tax return, in which all the relevant tax information on the company or branch activity in Italy is included in order to determine the tax due for the tax period of reference.
+In addition to the IRES payment, an Italian company or branch has a duty to file an annual income tax return (UNICO form), in which all the tax relevant data on the company or branch activity in Italy is included in order to determine the tax due for the tax period of reference.
 The tax year is the same as the financial year.
-This return must be filed with the Italian Tax Authorities, within eleven months of the end of the tax year, through authorised persons, such as accountants for electronic data transmission.

-These authorised persons, in turn, forward the return (by electronic means) to the secure Web site of the Ministry of Finance.
+This return must be filed with the Italian Tax Authorities, within nine months of the end of the tax year, through authorised persons such as accountants for electronic data transmission, who, in their turn, forward the return (by electronic means) to a secure Web site of the Ministry of Finance.